Stardo0/EduSync/README.md

 # EduSync

-A Education platfor for studenst 📚
+A Education platform for studenst 📚

 https://edusync.info/